 Tag….oops!
 You’re IT, Dave!

-Tune Tag welcomes of !
+Tune Tag welcomes David Ross of A Bin Full Of Tissues!

 Dave: I turn 60 this year.
 I write about music for a hobby.
 I work in community transport helping those who can’t get out and about using regular transport through disability or just plain old age.